 Scott joined Watsi on November 5th, 2014.
-Six years ago, Scott became the 429th member to automatically support a new Watsi patient every month.
-Since then, 6,047 more people have become monthly donors!
-Scott's most recent donation traveled 8,700 miles to support Jayden, a newborn baby from Tanzania, to fund removing a cystic mass on his head.
+Six years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation traveled 8,700 miles to support Pendaeli, a 10-year-old boy from Tanzania, to fund clubfoot surgery.

 Jayden is a 2-month-old baby from Tanzania.
 Jayden has an older sister who is five years old and she loves to be close to Jayden most of the time.
 Jayden's father works as a driver in public transport while his mother sells food during the day at the local market.
 They shared that their income is not much but it enables them to make ends meet.
 Jayden was born a healthy baby but after two weeks, his mother noticed he had a swelling on his head.
 The mass is increasing in size and may cause him pain and discomfort, and become more serious if not treated.
 Jayden traveled to our medical partner's care center to receive treatment.
 On September 3rd, surgeons will remove the mass.
 Now, Jayden needs help to raise $724 to fund this procedure.
 Jayden’s mother says, “We would love our baby to have this surgery but we are unable to afford the cost.
 We are concerned if we keep waiting it could lead to complications later on.
 Please help.”